imlutr/prompt-packer/README.md

 ## 📄 Example Output
 ```
-PROMPT FOR AI:
+--- BEGIN PROMPT FOR AI ---
-This file contains 5 files from the project "My Project".
+This file contains 11 files from the project "prompt-packer".
 Each file is represented in the following format:

 --- BEGIN FILEPATH ---